PaulDMooney/angular-config-blog/blog.md

 ### Before Angular Starts

 This is the earliest time to retrieve configuration: before anything Angular begins to bootstrap.
-This is good for situations where you need these values even early than APP_INITIALIZER allows.
+This is good for situations where you need these values even earlier than APP_INITIALIZER allows.
 Examples might be if you need them to configure a custom [HttpInterceptor](https://angular.io/api/common/http/HttpInterceptor) or if you have a special [Error Handler](https://angular.io/api/core/ErrorHandler) that needs an API key to a logging service.

 The place to make this call is in the `main.ts` file.
 On return, store the results in local storage so that they can be retrieved when needed.
 Note that angular service such as HttpClient won't be available so the browser basics like `fetch` or `XMLHttpRequest` will have to do.